bayfrontmedia/bones-service-user/docs/userservice-class.md

 **Description**

-Trigger the `user.refresh` event if a refresh cookie is found.
+Trigger the `user.refresh` event if a refresh cookie is found in the current session or in a refresh cookie.

 **Parameters**